cheetahM/ReduxApp/README.md

 There are two methods for getting started with this repo.

 ####Familiar with Git?#####
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start with the following:

 ```
 	> git clone https://github.com/cheetahM/ReduxApp.git